top of page

 Additional Context

-This case study focuses on a B2C experience.
+This case study focuses on a B2C experience within a regulated financial environment.

 bottom of page